brightersidetech/Codesys_Runtime_RaspberryPi/README.md

 Use the Codesys installer to install the package file on your local computer.
 (Watch video below for help)

 ### Transfer Installation file to your Rapsberry pi
 Locate the Folders whee the pacake files have been installed and transfer the following files to your Raspberry Pi.
 The ```x.x.x.x``` represent the Runtime version and will depend on the version you have downloaded.
-This project is using the

 * The ```codesyscontrol_linuxarm_4.1.0.0_armhf.deb``` located in the \\\<USER>\CODESYS Control for Linux ARM SL\Delivery folder
 * The ```codemeter-lite_7.20.4402.501_armhf.deb``` located in the \\\<USER>\CODESYS Control for Linux ARM SL\Dependency folder